qurafi/kitva/README.md

 - **Less boilerplate**: Endpoints and forms are automatically validated by a global Sveltekit hook.
 - **Small bundle sizes**: Just your validation function and the form client and nothing else!
 - **Typesafety**: Types are automatically generated and handled for you.
-- **Full featured form client**: Just import `./$form` inside your page and your form client is ready to use.
+- **Fully featured form client**: Just import `./$form` inside your page and your form client is ready to use.
 With features including:
   - Fully typed, No need to bring types with you.
   - Save your form in session storage.
   - Warning before navigating away.